 Time is precious because each one of us has a set amount of it which cannot be replaced.
 Once it is used, you can never get it back.
 It is a portion of your life that is gone forever.
-Time is truly the most valuable gift you can give to someone.
+Time is truly one of the most valuable gifts you can give to someone.

 Strengthen Relationships with Your Time